 The fall brings one of the most beloved holiday celebrations to Disneyland.
 In September and October, both parks celebrate Halloween Time.
 The pumpkin and villains decor is over-the-top all over the resort, making it one of my favorite times to head to Anaheim.

 When do the Halloween decorations go up?
 The pumpkins and villains start to appear right after Labor Day weekend, but can sometimes be in time for the weekend when it falls a bit later.
 In 2019, for example, Labor Day fell on September 2 and Halloween Time officially launched on September 6, 2019.
-With Labor Day falling a bit later in 2021 (September 6) the festivities will actually start in time for the holiday weekend – September 3, 2021!
+With Labor Day falling a bit later in 2022 (September 5) the festivities actually started in time for the holiday weekend – September 2, 2021!
 Usually, the seasonal ride overlay Haunted Mansion Holiday is ready to go on the official Halloween Time opening day.

 Disneyland also has a special Halloween party during the fall multiple nights a week.
-Now called Oogie Boogie Bash and held in Disney California Adventure park, the parties don’t start until a bit later into the fall season after the decor appears.
-In 2021, the parties start September 9, 2021.
-This stands in stark contrast to Walt Disney World which starts its own Mickey’s Not-So-Scary Halloween Party in August every year (in 2021, Boo Bash replaces MNSSHP).
+Now called Oogie Boogie Bash and held in Disney California Adventure park, the parties don’t start until a bit later into the fall season after the decor appears – usually just before the middle of the month.
+This stands in stark contrast to Walt Disney World which starts its own Mickey’s Not-So-Scary Halloween Party in August every year.
 So if the party at Disneyland is a must-do for you, then definitely wait until a bit later in the fall to visit.

 Speaking of Oogie Boogie Bash, visitors who want to attend this event need to plan early and watch for tickets to go on sale.
 After they do, act fast!
 Parties sell out quickly, especially Halloween night and any parties held on Saturday nights.
-In 2019, the parties were almost completely sold out by the end of August, with some parties sold out as early as late July.
+In 2022, the parties sold out completely in just 24 hours when they were released to the public in June.
 You absolutely have to plan early for fall vacations and book those tickets ASAP!

 Holidays at the Disneyland Resort (November, December, & early January)